 - Ripe oranges can be recognized mainly by their fruity smell.
 If they are also fresh, they yield slightly under pressure, but are still firm.

-- Older oranges may already have a somewhat musty smell and give way clearly when pressed.
+- Older oranges may already have a somewhat musty odor and give way noticeably under pressure.

 - If an orange does not yield at all under pressure, it is usually already dry inside.
 You should avoid these.

-- Oranges should be stored in a cool and dry place, for example wrapped in a kitchen towel in the vegetable bin.
+- Oranges should be stored in a cool, dry place, for example wrapped in a kitchen towel in the crisper.

-- Once you have bought organic oranges, you can use the peel for various purposes.
-I usually dry them finely cut at room temperature and use them for teas.
+- If you have bought organic oranges, you can use the peel for various purposes.
+I usually dry them cut into small pieces at room temperature and use them for teas.